Calm seas, Libya's lawless state open door for migrant flows

 Still, this week's rescues were on a huge scale.
 On Monday, when some 6,500 were rescued, the Dignity 1 responded to a distress call for a large wooden boat in the morning.

-After they had pulled more than 600 migrants off that boat, MSF's Papachysostomou said he saw more.
+After pulling more than 600 migrants off that boat, MSF's Papachysostomou suddenly realized that many more were on their way.

-"We realized that around us there were a number of rubber boats appearing," he said.
 "These boats just appeared on the horizon.
-At about noon you could see rubber boats everywhere, in 360 degrees.
-We counted 18 to 20, with each carrying 120 to 130 people."
+At about noon you could see rubber boats everywhere, in 360 degrees," he said.

-The International Organization for Migration said around 105,000 migrants had reached Italy by boat in 2016, many sailing from Libya.

-An estimated 2,726 men, women and children had died over the same period trying to make the journey.
+The International Organization for Migration said around 105,000 migrants have reached Italy by boat in 2016.
+An estimated 2,726 men, women and children died trying to make the journey.
+Three more bodies were retrieved on Wednesday.

+Italian Prime Minister Matteo Renzi and German Chancellor Angela Merkel discussed the immigration crisis at a meeting in northern Italy on Wednesday, saying more must be done to improve living standards in Africa.

+"Italy will continue to save lives, but there are limits," Renzi told reporters.
+Merkel said it was important that migrants who had no right to claim asylum should be repatriated, adding that they needed incentives to stay at home.

+"That’s a very big challenge, but there is no reasonable alternative than to cooperate with these countries and give their citizens the outlook for a better future," she said.

-Still, this week's surge may also be due the situation in Libya.
-Smugglers may try to avoid armed rivals or police by shipping as many people as possible when they can, said Carlotta Sami, spokeswoman for the UN refugee agency in Italy.
+This week's surge in new arrivals might also be due to the situation in Libya, with smugglers perhaps trying to avoid armed rivals or police by shipping as many people as possible, said Carlotta Sami, spokeswoman for the UN refugee agency in Italy.

 "There are moments in which no one leaves from Libya, and then there are moments in which there's a surprising peak in departures...It's like a roller coaster."

-A new U.N.-backed government is in place in Tripoli since March, but is struggling to end factional fighting and impose its authority over hardliners.
+A new U.N.-backed government has been in place in Tripoli since March, but it is struggling to end factional fighting and impose its authority over hardliners.

-With European naval vessels patrolling international waters, smugglers elude authorities by launching their boats from varied locations.
+With EU naval vessels patrolling international waters, smugglers elude authorities by launching their boats from varied locations.

 Remote beaches along some parts of Libya's coast are sometimes littered with clothing, bottles and shoes migrants have left behind; or the wooden bases of inflatable rafts.